helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Plant thy foot firmly in the prints which His foot has made before thee.</h3 quote>
+<h3 quote align='center'>If it were not for hopes, the heart would break.</h3 quote>

 ---